-Their serious conflict in the workplace caused tension not just between the two of them, but throughout the organization; their disagreements put the majority of the company’s employees off their game.
+Their serious conflict in the workplace caused tension not just between the two of them but throughout the organization; their disagreements put the majority of the company’s employees off their game.

 Now, the managing partner was threatening to leave the company altogether and take his clients with him, which posed a serious financial problem to the business.
 The top administrator was nearing her breaking point as well, and if they both left, there would certainly be lawsuits and a lot of bad press for the firm.

-After working for just one day with the firm’s team members and the individuals involved in the crisis itself, we were able to determine that this wasn’t an unsolvable problem at all, but an issue of faulty leadership and a lack of direction.
+After working for just one day with the firm’s team members and the individuals involved in the crisis itself, we were able to determine that this wasn’t an unsolvable problem at all but an issue of faulty leadership and a lack of direction.

 They suffered from some serious reactive practices but were all looking for a better way.
 When they learned how to resolve their conflict, they were excited to implement it right then and there.

-With the system in place, the firm that had become completely distracted by favoritism and turmoil, turned itself completely around.
+With the system in place, the firm that had become completely distracted by favoritism and turmoil turned itself completely around.
 Team members focused on success and transitioned from:

 - Not talking to communicating

-- Blaming to taking responsibility
+- Blaming for taking responsibility

-- Separate camps to teamwork
+- Separate camps for teamwork

-- Struggling to succeeding
+- Struggling to succeed